Siakas-Ioannis/gnssplot.py/README.md

 # gnssplot.py
-Python script to parse and plot gnss quality control data produced from RINGO and TEQC.
+Python3 CLI utility to parse and plot gnss quality control data produced from RINGO and TEQC.

 --- Installation ---